jfjelstul/eulaw/README.md

 # 6           6 eums
 ```

 This function requests information via the `evoeu.app` API and returns a `tibble` (see the `tidyverse`) that lists the available databases.
 We're going to want the `euip` database.
+We could also use the `describe_databases()` function, which also gives a description of each database.

 ### Looking up datasets